 In Gransee, Germany Mirko Schmidt organises a performance based wingsuit competition.
 Measuring performance by GPS, and allowing competitors to race against each other in the first event featuring 3 seperate time, distance and speed tasks.
 Judging is done using the 'Paralog' software as developed by Klaus Rheinwald and uses consumer GPS (Wintec) to record the flights.

-The first dedicated acrobatic event is organised at Skydive Spa, in Belgium.
+The first 2 way acrobatic world championships are organised at Skydive Spa, in Belgium.
 The format is designed by Costyn van Dongen & Jarno Cordia.
 Factory teams from Tony Suits, Phoenix-Fly and a range of other teams compete, flying a series of compulsory figures in teams with 2 performers and a cameraman.
 The competition has successfully been repeated in 2009, 2010 and has also sprung several national editions in Australia, Germany, Switzerland, and Argentina that use the same format.

 At Skydive Spa, Belgium the first 5 way docked line of wingsuits is flown by Patrick de Guilebon, Tristan Whitmarsh, Jeff Nebelkopf, Jarno Cordia and Kristina Boole.

 At Lake Elsinore, California a slot specific 71-way wingsuit formation is flown organised by Justin Shorb, Jeff Nebelkopf, Ed Pawlowski, Mark Harris, Taya Weis and Phil Peggs.
 Due to their being no official standards at the time, the jump is an unofficial world record.

 Paul Fortun organises the World Base Race for the first time in Norway.
 A B.A.S.E. competition, flying a head to head race.
 The race is similar to drag racing, with a set start and finish-line.